 Glow-in-the-dark tattoos are a great way to put a vibrant spin on traditional ink.
-Most people assume that this tattoo style creates an ever-glowing design (that would be cool, huh?), but the truth is that most glow-in-the-dark tattoos are only able to be seen under a blacklight.
-This tattooing technique is perfect for any of these three reasons: if you're don't want to have an especially visible tattoo; if you want to be the life of the (dimly-lit) party, or you want to add a bit of pizzaz to a regular tattoo.
+Most people assume that this tattoo style creates an ever-glowing design (that would be cool, huh?), but the truth is that most glow-in-the-dark tattoos only glow under a blacklight.
+This tattooing technique is perfect for any of these three reasons: if you don't want to have an especially visible tattoo; if you want to be the life of the (dimly-lit) party; or if you want to add a bit of pizzaz to a regular tattoo.

 What Are Glow-in-the-Dark-Tattoos?

-Glow-in-the-dark tattoos are normal tattoos made up of vivid, fluorescent colors that are quite difficult to see in daylight.
-These types of tattoos don’t quite live up to their names, though: they won’t just glow when you turn off the lights.
+Glow-in-the-dark tattoos are tattoos made with vivid, fluorescent colors that are quite difficult to see in daylight.
+These types of tattoos don’t quite live up to their names, though: They won’t simply glow when you turn off the lights.
 Instead, glow-in-the-dark tattoos generally require a blacklight to trigger the glow-like reaction due to the UVA light it omits.

 This style of tattooing is fairly new compared to a lot of other techniques, and it became popular in the 1990s due to the rise of the neon trend.
 When the style was originally developed, artists would use an ink solution containing phosphorus as well as traditional pigments.
 However, this technique was deemed dangerous due to phosphorus being a carcinogen that caused a number of skin conditions.
 Now, artists tend to stay away from ink containing the highly toxic chemical due to its dangerous nature.